peercoin/rfcs/text/0011-pos-inflation-adjustment/0011-pos-inflation-adjustment.md

 The second variable that can be timed is `nAnnualPoSRewards`, where we will focus for the remainder of this drawback.

 To instruct, we shall observe three extreme cases:
-1. Immediately following the implementation, due to the current low level of PoS reward, nInflationAdjustment = nPoSInflationMaximum.
+1. Immediately following the implementation, due to the current low level of PoS reward: `nInflationAdjustment = nPoSInflationMaximum`.
 In this situation, the minter is receiving a 5x increase of their PoS reward, therefore this situation is ideal.
 The value of `nInflationAdjustment` will not fluctuate from the maximum during this stage.